-General Information There are many online sources of general information about New Zealand, as well as guidebooks.
-We've summarised some of the main points below.
+There are many online sources of general information about New Zealand, as well as guidebooks.
+This doesn't pretend to be either, just some insights from us.

 It changes fast and sometimes as much as 20 degrees in a day.
 The main cause of tourism accidents in New Zealand is weather, often in relation to inexperienced and even experienced hikers.
 We recommend professional guides in the back country.